rbrahier17/react-data-tables-plugin/README.md

 ## Installation

-You can install the `React-Data-Tables-Plugin` via npm:
+You can install the `react-data-tables-plugin` via npm:

 ```bash
 npm install react-data-tables-plugin